ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

 - Copy the APK to ``/home/phablet/Downloads``.
 Then run the following from your computer::

-    adb shell # connect from your host computer to your UT device adb install /home/phablet/Downloads/my-app.apk # This is the adb of your device, not your host exit
+    adb shell # connect from your computer to your Ubuntu Touch device adb install /home/phablet/Downloads/my-app.apk # This is the adb of your device, not your computer exit

 - Done!
 You might have to refresh the apps scope (pull down from the center of the screen and release) for the new Android apps to show up.